seqdb/seqdb/crates/rawdb/README.md

 # rawdb

-Single-file, low-level and space efficient storage engine with filesystem-like API.
+Non-transactional embedded storage engine with a filesystem-like API.

 It features:

 - Multiple named regions in one file
 - Automatic space reclamation via hole punching
 - Regions grow and move automatically as needed
-- Optional zero-copy mmap access
+- Zero-copy mmap access
 - Thread-safe with concurrent reads and writes
 - Page-aligned allocations (4KB)
-- Persistence only on flush
+- Crash-consistent with explicit flush
 - Foundation for higher-level abstractions (e.g., [`vecdb`](../vecdb/README.md))

 It is not:

-- A general-purpose database (no transactions, queries, or schemas)
+- A transactional database (no ACID, transactions, or rollback)
+- A query engine (no SQL, indexes, or schemas)

 ## Install